GeorgeKrs/Jimmys-Website/README.md

 The link to the website: https://jimmys-club.web.app

-Feel Free to visit my personal portfolio website for more information: https://georgekoursoumis.web.app
+Feel free to visit my personal website to see more: https://georgekoursoumis.web.app